hal/elemento/README.md

 </module>
 ```

-The HTML templates rely on annotation processing.
-The annotation processors are configured in `META-INF/services/javax.annotation.processing.Processor` and should be detected automatically.

 ## Builder API
 When working with GWT Elemental it is often awkward and cumbersome to create an hierarchy of elements.
 Even simple structures like
 ```html